-Member owners are encouraged to attend this free event, which will offer variety of food trucks and showcase local vendors participating in the Co-op Connections program.
+Member-owners are encouraged to attend this free event, which will offer a variety of food trucks and showcase local vendors participating in the Co-op Connections program.

-The program benefits both member owners and participating businesses.
-It offers member owners who sign up access to special discounts on everything from hotel stays to prescription drugs, as well as a “cash back” inventive for online shopping.
-Participating business, both locally and nationally, can boost brand awareness and customer loyalty.
+The program benefits both member-owners and participating businesses.
+It offers member-owners who sign up access to special discounts on everything from hotel stays to prescription drugs, as well as a “cash back” inventive for online shopping.
+Participating businesses, both locally and nationally, can boost brand awareness and customer loyalty.